signalogic/SigDL/README.md

 Functionality includes:

- - Support for deep learning models AlexNet, VGG-16, LeNet-5 and LeNet-300, and MobileNets
+ - Support for deep learning models AlexNet, VGG-16, LeNet-5 and LeNet-300, and compressed models MobileNet and SqueezeNet

  - Process flow loop for cloud training and testing, compression, and embedded target training and testing